Types of Child Custody in Nashville, TN

 - Joint custody — In most cases, there is a presumption that children benefit from having sustained contact with both of their natural parents.
 For this reason, joint custody is the most common custody arrangement.
 Even here, however; custody is rarely a true 50/50 split.
 One parent is the primary residential parent with whom the children spend most of his or her time and the other is the alternate residential parent with whom the children live for set intervals.
 The details of joint custody must be established through a court-approved parenting plan or otherwise imposed by court order.

 - Visitation — When one parent has full custody, the other parent usually still has a right to visitation.
 This is fairly more common in unwed custody cases involving fathers who had limited initial contact with their children or in cases in which there are concerns about either parent’s ability to care for the children.

 We can help you resolve your child custody issues in Nashville

 With extensive experience in all types of child custody cases, our attorneys at Miller Upshaw Family Law, PLLC help parents throughout the Nashville area resolve child custody issues through negotiated, court-approved parenting plans and court-imposed resolutions after litigation.
 In historic Edgefield, our Downtown Nashville offices are within sight of the courthouse with easy access to free parking.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.